 - Thank him.
 Tell your rep how much you appreciate his efforts to improve and express your confidence in his ability to improve the areas you helped identify.
 Express your expectations that he continue all his good behavior that you also identified.

-- Complete the first part of the P.A.R. and submit to your manager with the team’s weekly reports.
+- Complete the first part of the P.A.R. and submit it to your manager with the team’s weekly reports.

 - Follow up.
-Remember, Goals begin behavior, consequences maintain it.
+Remember, Goals begin behavior, and consequences maintain it.
 If the representative has not completed his P.I.P.–do not let him off the hook.
 For the rep’s sake, he must improve his performance to the standard to be successful at his job.

 - If the rep has several major areas that need to be improved (you can only work on a few at a time) then wait until he has completed his current improvement and then reschedule another coaching and/or model call to fix the other areas (ONLY two at a time).